-Whether you call our Helpline, speak to one of our Community Support Officers or have a home visit we’re here to listen and support you through this incredibly difficult time.
+Whether you call our Helpline, speak to one of our Community Support Officers or join one of our online forums we’re here to listen and support you through this incredibly difficult time.
 And we know that money is the last thing you’ll want to think about, so our financial support can help with the unexpected costs that come when someone dies.

 Forever Funds are a lasting way to remember someone special to you, whilst raising vital funds to fight meningitis.
 A fund is named after your loved one and becomes a permanent memorial to them.
 All the money you, your friends and family raise in memory of your loved will be added to your special fund.